-During the consultation phase undertaken in preparation of LHI 2.0, consensus emerged around some key areas of action; these were captured in a discussion paper prepared by IRENA and shared for feedback with LHI partners in August 2018.
+During the consultation phase undertaken in preparation for the new phase of the Initiative, a consensus emerged around some key areas of action; these were captured in a discussion paper prepared by IRENA and shared for feedback with LHI partners in August 2018.
 Feedback received from LHI partners was taken into account during the identification of priority areas and targets for the next phase of the Initiative.